Backlink (Noun): an incoming hyperlink from one web page to another website.

 I.E. Our board member, John Smith, of John Jacob Jingleheimer Schmidt Inc…

 Always remember: with backlinks, the more, the merrier, but also the higher the quality, the better.
-If you have any questions, tweet @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG if you have any questions.